Fuchai/PDE-Project/README.md

 The Model assumes no radial diffusion.
 Dirichlet boundary condition.

 ## What does each file do?
-This is all the code I have in the folder, and some of them are not used.
+These are all the code files I have in the my working directory, and some of them are not used.
 The code is not well documented.
 I just needed to finish the project ASAP.

 The main code files are: